-Information regarding the nature of complaints regarding the services provided by entities transporting Medicaid enrollees is forwarded to the transportation provider regarding whom the complaint was lodged, the county department of social services (DSS) and any agent coordinating transportation on behalf of the DSS, as well as the Office of the Medicaid Inspector General.
+Information regarding the nature of complaints regarding the services provided by entities transporting Medicaid enrollees is forwarded to the transportation provider regarding whom the complaint was lodged, the county department of social services (DSS) and any agent coordinating transportation on behalf of the DSS, and, where applicable, the Office of the Medicaid Inspector General.
+Complainant identifying information is not disclosed to the transportation provider.